Sleep in horses: The underestimated need for rest

 Types of sleep in horses

-- Dozing sleep (light sleep): During this phase, horses doze either standing or lying down and are in a state of relaxation, but they can react to external stimuli at any time.
-They spend the majority of their "sleep" in this phase.
+In this phase, horses are in a state of relaxation, but can react to external stimuli at any time.
+They spend the majority of their sleep time in this state, both standing and lying down. - Deep sleep (non-REM sleep):

 The importance of lying down

-Sleeping habits in the wild vs. domesticated horses
+Sleeping habits: Free range vs. domesticated horses

 Factors that influence horses' sleep